Where Do HTML Pages Come From

 On the other end, the complex UX apps (i.e. interactive games) are easier to

 build with CSR.

-- Lots of JS logic, the app is not usable till JS executes.
+- Despite lots of JS logic, the app is still not usable until JS executes.

 In the real world, not everything is black and white.
 Chances are that an app doesn't strictly match any of the above cases.

-he provides a very storing indicator which way to should go when its hard to
+In Michael Bleigh's post, he provides a strong indicator about which way to should go when it's hard to decide.

 Bridging The Gap